National Parks

 Horseback Riding in Mammoth Caves National Park

 Guided horseback riding is available inside the park.
-Mammoth Caves National Park offers over 85 miles (136.7 km) horseback riding trails.
-Rides start at $25 an hour, with one-hour, one-and-a-half hour and two-hours guided trips available.
+Mammoth Caves National Park offers over 85 miles (136.7 km) of horseback riding trails.
+Rides start at $35 an hour, with one-hour, one-and-a-half hour and two-hour guided trips available.

-Riders must be 6-years-old and weight less than 250 pounds (113 kg).
+Riders must be 6 years old and weigh less than 250 pounds (113 kg).
 Reservations required.

-Double J Stables is located at 542 Lincoln School Road, next to the park with access to the trailhead.
-Open daily from March 1st until Labor Day and Fridays, Saturdays and Sundays only from Labor Day until November 1st.
+Double J Stables is located at 542 Lincoln School Road, next to the park, with access to the trailhead.
+It is open daily from March 1st until Labor Day and Fridays, Saturdays and Sundays only from Labor Day until November 1st.

 You can bring your horses to Mammoth Cave National Park.
 Equestrian camping is available at the Maple Springs Group Campground with restrictions.